Homestays

 Khoeun Sreymom: Homestay owner (H)

-In 2011, she stayed at home to help her family and she became interested in the CBT.
-She studied some English with the English lessons under the Heritage Watch training.
-At the end 2011, she became a tour guide member, thanks to the support of Brija Robertson who helped fund training for female tour guides.
-However, she speaks only a little English, so she needed some more help from CBT tour guide members who have more experience.
-One CBT tour guide, Mr. Sopheng, fell in love with her and she with him.
-They decided to get married and had a wonderful wedding on March 3, 2012.
-After the wedding ceremony, she moved into a house with her husband.
+Khoeun Sreymom was born in 1990 in Banteay Chhmar’s Tbong Village.
+She has two brothers who are both studying at university in Phnom Penh.
+From her childhood, Sreymom regularly attended school and became one of the commune’s brighter students.
+In 2010, she passed all the high school exams and went on to attend Banteay Meanchey University.
+However, after studying for only five months her mother called her back home.
+Her mother stopped her from studying because the family did not have enough money and needed Sreymom’s help at home.
+Most Khmer families in the countryside prefer their sons study at higher levels; their daughters only normally study to read and write.
+In 2011, she stayed at home to help her family and became interested in the CBT.
+She studied some English during the Heritage Watch training.
+At the end of 2011, she became a tour guide, thanks to the support of Brija Robertson who helped fund training for female tour guides.
+However, at the time, she spoke only a little English.
+So, she needed some more help from the CBT members who have more experience.
+One guide, Mr. Sopheng, fell in love with her and she with him.
+They decided to get married and had a wonderful wedding in March 2012.
+After the ceremony, she moved into a house with her husband.
 This house was built in 1994 and was given to her by her parents.
-Sreymom and Sopheng remodeled the house and applied to become homestay members at the end of March.
-Sreymom is still interested in studying at university if she has enough money.
+Sreymom and Sopheng remodeled the house and applied to become homestay members.
+They now have two lovely children.
+Sreymom still wants to work as a tour guide as her English improves and she can find the time.

-• 4 bedrooms in a traditional house with bed, mattress, mosquito net, cotton sheets, blankets, pillows…
+• 6 bedrooms in a traditional house with bed, mattress, mosquito net, cotton sheets, blankets, pillows…

 • Parking: car, van, motorcycle